 The little village of Flash is in the Staffordshire Peak District, very close to the borders of Staffordshire, Derbyshire and Cheshire.
-Standing at 1,518 feet above sea level, it has the honour of being recognised as the highest village in England.
+Standing at 1,518 feet above sea level, it has the honour of being recognised as the highest village in England (although not in Britain, contrary to the sign).

 Flash lies on the southern slope of Axe Edge Moor, a few